Investing in solar energy

 Solar photovoltaic (PV) panels, installed on roof-tops or mounted on the ground, convert the sun’s rays into electricity.
 Your home or business will use the electricity produced by your solar PV system, and if at any point more energy is generated than you are using, it can be sold to us through our net billing offer.

 Solar PV systems can reduce the amount of electricity you buy during daylight hours.
-Unless you install a significant amount of battery storage, you will need to be connected to our grid to guarantee a reliable supply of electricity.
+Unless you install a significant amount of battery storage, you will need to be connected to our grid to have a reliable supply of electricity when your solar PV system does not generate enough for your needs.
+You will also use our grid to export power if at any time of day your solar PV system generates more electricity than you are using.

 If you are thinking about installing a solar PV system in Manitoba, keep in mind that: